 - CALCULATED RISKS AND CHALLENGE – The importance of children learning to manage their own safety and trust in their abilities cannot be underestimated.
 The garden space has been designed to naturally encourage challenge and entice the children to set goals for themselves such as crawling, running, or walking up the hill, climbing the rock wall or one of our trees, or transporting sand from the kitchen to the pit.
 Our team’s role is to support and engage children in becoming aware of their own safety and feeling confident that they can achieve the challenges they set for themselves.

 - GROWING AREA – While the bulk of our growing will now be done at the allotment, we believe it is still important for children to have the opportunity to enjoy observing this fascinating process.
+Plus we want to encourage wildlife and biodiversity.
 At the back of the garden are three growing beds, which currently have thyme, mint, savoy cabbage, and coriander among others.
-There is also a herb pyramid, hand-made out of spare palettes, for children to use in sensory as well as cooking activities.
+There is also a herb pyramid, hand-made out of spare palettes, for children to use in sensory as well as cooking activities and honeysuckle growing all over the fence at the back.